 Serves 6 – 8 as a side dish with grilled poultry or ham steak.

-Variations: Can omit the nuts.
+Variations: Omit the nuts.
 Use canola oil instead of the olive oil for a lighter flavor.
-Can substitute chopped dried apple for the cranberries and apricots.
+Substitute chopped dried apple for the cranberries and apricots.
 Add some cooked barley to the mix.
-Can use chicken stock instead of vegetable stock.
+Use chicken stock instead of vegetable stock.
 Add 2 cups of diced grilled chicken to serve as a main dish.

 www.afoodloversdelight.com (Copyright Adroit Ideals 2014)